nmarsollier/viaduct/demoapps/spring-starter/README.md

 ## Requirements

 - Java JDK 21 is installed
-- JAVA_HOME environment variable or `java` in the classpath
+- JAVA_HOME environment variable is set correctly or `java` is in the classpath

 ## Quick Start